mykki92/CI_PP5_SOUNDCHECK/README.md

 - Posts
   - Show most liked posts in the app - similar to ‘Top Users’ menu
   - Allow users to upload videos in their posts
+  - Allow users to tag other users in their posts
+  - Allow users to repost or share other users posts to other sites

 - Comments
   - Option to reply to a selected comment and create a conversation